Publication: 21st May 2018

 This memoir of a man and an idea is to honour his role as agitator, mentor, supporter, and, perhaps above all, as connector and conductor-in-chief of people and ideas in many different walks of life.”

-This memoir will be of great interest to anyone who has ever met or worked with Napier as well as anyone interested in the emergence of Scenario Planning at Shell.
+This memoir will be of great interest to anyone who has ever met or worked with Napier Collyns as well as anyone interested in the emergence of Scenario Planning at Shell and how organisations and individuals, like Napier himself, have absorbed its lessons in order to navigate turbulent times.